Have you just bought seven butternut squash on offer? Are you now wondering:

-However, if your butternut squash is leaking liquid, it feels empty, or the majority of it is soft and mushy, you should throw it in the trash.
+However, if your butternut squash is leaking liquid, feels empty, or the majority of it is soft and mushy, you should throw it in the trash.

-Once you’ve cut your butternut squash open, check the texture and color to see if there are any noticeable differences to your regular squash.
+Once you’ve cut your butternut squash open, check the texture and color to see if there are any noticeable differences from your regular squash.
 Look for soft spots or rot, and chuck your butternut squash if there are any.

 Now: the butternut squash seed section can sometimes look stringy, and it will be the first part to rot.
 However, you can just cut out this part and eat the rest.

 When it comes to cooked butternut squash, check for mold and an unusual smell.